flourinenash/dentoncadscraper/README.md

 **Usage**

 Clone this repository to your local machine.

 Install the required libraries using pip install -r requirements.txt.

 Open scraper.py in a text editor.
-Modify the base_url variable to match the URL of the property search page for your county or city.

 Modify the prop_id range in the for loop to match the range of property IDs you want to search.

 Run the script using python scraper.py.

 The script will create a CSV file named property_data.csv in the same directory as the script, and write the scraped data to the file.

 **Output**